 Throughout 2006, 2nd Signal Brigade and USAREUR G6 continued their transformation throughout the strategic Europe base.
 Upon installation of I3MP and DWDM, a fiber optic backbone that provides increased bandwidth capabilities for the theater, 21 Network Service Centers were consolidated into four processing centers and one enterprise service desk, in accordance with Army Knowledge Management Goals.

 In November of 2006, 5th Signal Command absorbed command and control of the 22nd Signal Brigade from V Corps as it continued its leadership of the transformation of Signal forces in Europe.
 5th Signal Command provided oversight to the 22nd Signal Brigade throughout its inactivation process.

 Global Rebasing and Restructuring (GR2) brought some changes to 5th Signal Command in 2009.
 In October, 5th Signal Command moved from their home in Mannheim to Wiesbaden Army Airfield.
 The commanding general assumed duties as the senior mission commander for Wiesbaden, Baden-Wuerttemberg, and Stuttgart.

-Through the years, 5th Signal Command has served the United States Army with distinction in a broad range of peacetime, stability, and contingency operations, including: Partnership for Peace; numerous operational and humanitarian missions; and the Global War on Terrorism.
-The Soldiers, Civilians and Family Members of 5th Signal Command continue to espouse its motto, "Dragon Warriors, Army Strong!"
+5th Signal Command was inactivated Aug.
+4, 2017 at a ceremony at Clay Kaserne in Wiesbaden, Germany.
+Through the years, 5th Signal Command served the United States Army with distinction in a broad range of peacetime, stability, and contingency operations, including: Partnership for Peace; numerous operational and humanitarian missions; and the Global War on Terrorism.
+The Soldiers, Civilians, Local Nationals and Family Members of 5th Signal Command espoused its motto, "Dragon Warriors, Dragon Standards!"